JennyYu2/Projects/Go Web Scraper/README.md

 This is a **webscraper** written in Go that finds relevant code snippets based on user input.

-It scrapes from three websites:
+It scrapes from four websites:
 - Stack Overflow
 - GeeksforGeeks
 - W3Schools
+- Tutorialspoint

-And supports searching in three programming languages:
+And supports searching in four programming languages:
 - **Java**
 - **Python**
 - **C**
+- **C++**

 ---